Stylback/home-server/README.md

 </p>
 </details>

-### Torrenting with qflood
+## Torrenting with qflood

 <details><summary>Click to expand</summary>
 <p>

-> DISCLAMIER: The BitTorrent protocol is a communcation protocol for peer-to-peer file sharing, it's an easy and accessible way for people to share their own or licensed works online.
+> NOTE: The BitTorrent protocol is a communcation protocol for peer-to-peer file sharing, it's an easy and accessible way for people to share their own or licensed works online.
 Before you contemplate downloading or sharing copyrighted content via the BitTorrent protocol, please check that those actions are not considered criminal by your local laws and regulations.
 I am not liabel in any way for your inability to use the BitTorrent protocol in accordance with said law.

 [qflood](https://hotio.dev/containers/qflood/) is a Docker image from Hotio that combines [qBittorrent](https://github.com/qbittorrent/qbittorrent) and [Flood](https://github.com/jesec/flood) with easy Wireguard VPN integration.

-#### Part 1: Configure Wireguard
+### Part 1: Configure Wireguard

 Before setting up qflood we will install and configure Wireguard: